ZentaChain/chainnetwork-docs/CHAIN/docs/faq/bridge-overview.md

 ---
-title: "Frequently Asked Questions"
+title: "FAQ Bridge"
-slug: "/faq"
+slug: "/bridge-overview"
 ---

+---

-### What is the CHAIN Bridge?
+### What is the Chain Bridge?

 The Chain Bridge is a decentralized application (dApp) that enables the seamless transfer of assets between Ethereum's Layer 1 (L1) and Layer 2 (L2) networks within the CHAIN ecosystem.